 Tier two: A two-year Diploma in Group Work practice - awarded by TSOP

 Tier three: A four-year Qualifying Course in Group Analysis - awarded by TSOP but within which the UCD MSc contributes years 2 and 3

-The MSc Group Analytic Psychotherapy forms the academic component of the final or Qualifying level of a three-tier clinical training in the theory and practice of group analytic psychotherapy.
+The MSc Group Analytic Psychotherapy forms an essential component of the final or Qualifying level of a three-tier clinical training in the theory and practice of group analytic psychotherapy.

-The two-year MSc in Group Analytic Psychoptherapy is a componenty of the minimum seven-year training in Group Analysis delivered by UCD School of Medicine and the School of Psychotherapy at St Vincent's University Hospital.
-This training in Group Ananlysis is accredited by the Irish Group Analytic Society, a consituent member of the Irish Council for Psychotherapy (ICP) which is a member of the European Society for Psychotherapy (EAP).
-The School of Psychotherapy at St Vincent's Univeristy Hospital is a member of the Euorpean Group Analytic Training Network (EGATiN)
+This training in Group Analysis is accredited by the Irish Group Analytic Society, a constituent member of the Irish Council for Psychotherapy (ICP) which is a member of the European Association for Psychotherapy (EAP).
+The School of Psychotherapy at St. Vincent's University Hospital is a member of the European Group Analytic Training Network (EGATiN).

 The minimum seven-year Group Analytic Training provides a rigorous and comprehensive professional formation in the practice of Group Analysis recognised by the Irish Institute of Group Analysis (IIGA).
 The MSc Group Analytic Psychotherapy forms the academic component of the final or Qualifying level of a three-tier clinical training in the theory and practice of group analytic psychotherapy.